Remembering John Lockney: Football’s Forgotten Man

 The NCAA allows but does not require a white border around the field.
 Still, the 1986 recommendation to paint white the area between the sidelines and the coaches' boxes effectively forced college teams to move the Lockney Lines inside the sidelines.

-Clearly, Lockney Lines did not revolutionize football, but it made officiating easier and more accurate.
+Clearly, Lockney Lines did not revolutionize football, but they made officiating easier and more accurate.
 It also made watching football easier on fans’ eyes.
 We now take Lockney Lines for granted, just as the football world has taken John Lockney's contribution for granted.
 We don't even give him credit for his invention.
-We refer to certain rules based on the player or coach that brought them about, yet the NCAA rule book bureaucratically refers to Lockney Lines as "short yard-line extensions."
+We credit certain rules to the player or coach that brought them about, yet the NCAA rule book refers to Lockney Lines as "short yard-line extensions."
 What better way to honor the Average Joe or Average John in this instance than to call the lines by their real name, Lockney Lines?

 Who is with me?
 (Said in your best Belushi voice.)

 If you think John Lockney should receive his due, share, copy, retweet, and otherwise send this story to others, and send a quick message to the NFHS, NCAA, NFL, or CFL.
 Alternatively, send the message to your favorite team, sportswriter, hall of fame, or anyone else suggesting they refer to those 320 beautiful stripes as Lockney Lines.
 (Canadian fields have 364 stripes at the current exchange rate, including three outer Lockney Lines along each sideline in the end zone/goal area.)

 Write anything you want, but it can be as simple as the following: